I’ve a confession to make. Revelation was a book I disliked immensely before tackling this topic.

 The three views, questioning

-- Lessons from our course: Importance of context.
+Lessons from New Testament study: Importance of context.
 “The conviction that God’s word speaks directly to every age has not been accompanied by the appreciation that it does so as mediated through its initial historical expression.”
 (Johnson, p.
 508).

 Empowerment breathes for recognition